 November brought us to Childwall Valley Salvation Army, where Bek and friends offered to share their home for the evening, and explained how they live in community to facilitate their Christian outreach.

 They listened to the Synod 2020 talk on young people in December.
 In January they took some time to reflect back on their journey so far.
 They decided to continue visiting the denominations and to take stock again 6 months later.

 The Methodist Church hosted the group at the ‘Bread Church’ in the City Centre in February.
 It felt like being at home, making bread and sharing a meal after a time of reflection.
 It was also lovely to welcome 5 additional members.

 In March the young adults had planned to spend an evening with a group of 4 Theology students from a Dutch University and were looking forward to giving them a Merseyside welcome.
 However this had to be postponed because of the COVID-19 pandemic.

 From then on the group began to meet virtually even fortnightly to support each other.
-Since lock down has eased, face to face gatherings have resumed.
+Since lock down has eased, face to face gatherings have decided to hold hybrid meetings.
 Therefore the journey continues...a seed has been sown, and with God’s grace the group will flourish and produce rich fruit.

 The young people are keen to welcome others to share in and become part of the journey.
 Youth workers are also welcome.

 If you know anyone aged between 18 to about 30, who may be interested, please encourage them to contact Veronica or go to the facebook page.
-Face to face meetings normally take place on the second Monday of each month.
-Meetings via zoom take place every fortnight and all are welcome.
+Meetings normally take place on the second Monday of each month.
 We hope to see you soon!